sebug/pwa-challenge/README.md

 	az storage blob upload --container-name pwachallengestatic --file sw.js --name sw.js --content-type "application/javascript"

+## The Manifest
+Next part of the process is of course to have a manifest (see https://developers.google.com/web/fundamentals/web-app-manifest/ ).
+But this requires some icons as well.

 The whole thing can then be accessed here: https://pwachallenge.azurewebsites.net